-- I am going to make this about God and His glory and fame.
+- I am going to make this about God.
+His glory, and His fame.

-As you have probably perceived, this second illustration is how you were saved.
+As you have probably perceived, this second illustration is how God saved you.
 You hurt Christ, but He did not make it about what you did to Him.
 He made it about what He could do for you.
-The uni-directional force of the Gospel leads to redemption (Romans 5:8).
+The uni-directional force of the gospel leads to redemption (Romans 5:8).

 - How do you need to change regarding your thoughts about love?

-- How would you be characterized: (a) are you more of a self-centered lover or (b) an other-centered lover?
+- What characterizes you: (a) are you more of a self-centered lover or (b) an other-centered lover?

 - On a scale of one to ten, how would you rate your desire to be redemptive in the lives of those within your sphere of influence?
 (Ten being Christlike.)

 - Will you make a practical plan to love those who have hurt you?